WE THE DREAMER

 Martin Lenclos' visual presentation of the six core practices in the We The Dreamer practice library was inspired by Waterfall by M.C.
 Escher

 The We The Dreamer core practice loop is like an Escher-style river: it starts at 1.
 First Dream (the hypothesis anchor) and flows through 2.
 The Dreamer Stance (universal doorway) → 3.
 We The Dreamer (core lens) → 4.
 As The Dreamer (identity micro-test) → 5.
 See The Dreamer (felt-sense tuner) → 6.
-Choose Again (reset loop) — which waterfalls back into First Dream.
+I Choose Dream-First (reset loop) — which waterfalls back into First Dream.

 Follow in sequence, or enter through the one that fits your moment.